Terms & Conditions

 (c) Any person dealing with your matter is adequately supervised by persons with the appropriate qualifications and experience to do so.

-If you wish to cancel outside of the 14-day period then we may charge a cancellation fee of £75 plus VAT per passenger unless the Airline has accepted your claim in this 14-day period in which case our normal charges will apply as the cancellation fee.
+If you wish to cancel outside of the 14-day period then we may charge a cancellation fee of £90 inc. VAT per passenger unless the Airline has accepted your claim in this 14-day period in which case our normal charges will apply as the cancellation fee.

 12. OUR COMPLAINTS PROCEDURE